OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 ### 1 method.
 "One Click Auto Connect" with google auth code

 This method is recomended and default in plugin settings area.
-To set connection with it.
+Follow the stemp to set it.

 1. Go to plugin setting and press "Get Code" button in "One Click Auto Connect" tab ![](assets/screenshot-12.png)
 2. You will be redirected with new tab in plugin application page on a google service.
 Please choose google account where you store your google sheet import file on google drive ![](assets/screenshot-13.png)